Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>

 <p>
-When we design database artifacts, at times we have many simialr objects and their datatypes.
+When we design database artifacts, at times we have many similar objects and their datatypes.
 </br> Instead of hardcoding the type as primitive type, it is recommended to create custom types.
 </br> Using custom data type increase reusability and reduce maintenance.
-</br> when we create a seperate CDS file for reuse purpose and consume it, this file contains enumerators and aspects.
+</br> when we create a separate CDS file for reuse purpose and consume it, this file contains enumerators and aspects.
 </br>
 </br> There are common aspect provided by SAP, primary key generation, currency.
 </br> Admin data : created by, created date, changed by, changed date - these are called temporal data
 </br>
 </br>
-<b>Aspect means a variable defined in seperate file whcih can be accessed globally. </b>
+<b>Aspect means a variable defined in separate file which can be accessed globally. </b>
 </br> it is combination of many fields (Structures in ABAP).
 </br>
 </p>

 </br>
 </br>
-create another table to the cds file employee as mentioned below
+create another table to the CDS file employee as mentioned below
 </br>
 </br>